microsoft/onnxruntime/docs/Roadmap.md

 * Multithreading
 * Graph optimizations
 * Intelligent graph partitioning to maximize the value of different accelerators
-* Optimizations for IoT Edge devices
+* Optimizations for mobile and IoT Edge devices

 ### Expanded model compatibility